JoliviaN4/Automating-Active-Directory-User-Creation-with-PowerShell/README.md

 Explanation:
  This is the final validation step.
 It confirms that the PowerShell-created accounts are fully functional and can successfully authenticate and access systems within the domain environment.

+<h2>Conculsion</h2>

+This phase of the lab used Windows PowerShell ISE to automate the creation of domain user accounts in Active Directory.
+A script was configured with a default password, a target number of accounts, and the New-ADUser cmdlet to create users inside the _EMPLOYEES Organizational Unit.
+After execution, the accounts appeared in Active Directory Users and Computers, their group membership was verified, and a generated user successfully logged into the client machine.